-Goethite has a larger available pool of radium sorption data to draw from compared to ferrihydrite, however, there are also larger differences between the results in this study compared to others.
-The results are displayed in table 1, along with the other mineral specific results.
-Unlike with ferrihydrite, we observe a larger extent of sorption for solutions of similar pH compared to previous work [15], [18], [29].
+A greater number studies were found that examined radium adsorption to goethite than to ferrihydrite (references xxxx), and reported values of Kd and experimental conditions vary widely.
+(Table 1) .
+Unlike results obtained for ferrihydrite, we observe a larger extent of Ra sorption at pH values similar to previous studies [15], [18], [29].
 Two factors affecting this are the differences in solution ionic strength and surface area of the synthesized goethite.
-The Kd values when normalized by surface area are similar in some cases [29], though not in others where ionic strength was much higher [18].
-Other possible deviations from previous studies could be derived from the crystallinity of the goethite used, which varies significantly depending on the synthesis method.
-We expect relatively low crystallinity goethite based on the previously described experimental method, which should more closely match goethites found in natural settings [26].
-These differences underscore the limitations of Kd style approaches, as they provide limited means to understand the driving factors that create the differences between different forms of the same mineral.
+When normalized by surface area, Kd values are similar in some cases [29], but appdifferent in others where ionic strength was much higher [18].
+Additionally, methods of goethite synthesis vary, and may yield product with disparate surface area; this may also impact the extent of Ra adsorption and account for discrepancies between reported values .
+We expect relatively low surface-area goethite based on the previously described experimental method, which should more closely match goethites found in natural settings [26].
+These differences underscore the limitations of using Kd, to describe and report solute-solid interactions.

-SECTION 3.1.2: SORPTION ISOTHERMS AND SORPTION KINETICS: MONTMORILLONITE

 Sorption isotherm results for radium onto sodium montmorillonite are plotted in figure 2a, the calculated Kd values listed in table 1, and the kinetic experiment results in figure 2b.
-The results for the isotherms are remarkably linear for the range of radium activities considered and that the 24 hour equilibration time was sufficient to achieve a steady state for sorption over relevant time scales for groundwater.
-The total extent of sorption to montmorillonite is significantly larger than iron oxides over the whole range of pH values.
-Only the isotherm for ferrihydrite at pH 9 shows a larger extent of sorption.
-However, a comparitively weaker pH dependence is observed for montmorillonite sorption.
-This result suggests that the dominant mechanism controlling montmorillonite sorption is not complexation with pH dependent surface groups, but rather exchange of radium with sodium in the inner layer of the clay.
-This concept is explored further in section 3.2 through the surface complexation modeling.
+The Ra- Na montomorillonite Isotherms are remarkably linear for the range of radium activities considered.
+With the exception of ferrihydrite at pH 9, the total extent of sorption to montmorillonite is larger than iron oxides over all pH values..
+However, a comparatively weaker pH dependence is observed for montmorillonite sorption; above pH 3, quantities of Ra adsorbed by Na-montomorillointe is similar in all pH treatments.
+This result suggests that the dominant mechanism controlling montmorillonite sorption is not complexation with pH dependent surface functional groups, but rather exchange of radium with sodium in the inner layer of the clay.

-Comparison of the measured sorption Kd values here to earlier studies reveal significant differences.
-Previous studies using a high solid-solution ratio (3000-50000 mg/L) resulted in less sorption compared to sorption with the lower solid solution ratio used in this study (300 mg/L) [22], [37].
-The compared data span roughly an order of magnitude in difference for Kd value, in spite of distinct similarities in experimental methodology, particularly in dealing with clay treatment.
+Comparison of the measured sorption Kd values here to earlier studies reveal appreciable differences, with values spanning approximately one order of magnitude.
+Previous studies using a high solid-solution ratio (3000-50000 mg/L) resulted in less sorption compared to sorption with the lower solid solution ratio used here (300 mg/L) [22], [37].
 It is possible that differences in the source clay itself may drive some of this variation, as the CEC and measured surface areas are close [22].
 The differences in surface area, however, will most likely impact the protonated surface sites, which would provide only a modest adjustment to the Kd value calculated.
 Differences in the source region and geologic history for the clays could result in major variations in isomorphic substitutions, layer charge, and metal ion loading, which in turn would alter the radium sorption affinity of a given clay.
 These differences would more likely affect exchange with the inner layer of the clay, and could explain the results found here.